Michelle Kwan probably will be remembered as the best skater of the last half-century who didn’t win Olympic gold. The most popular, too.

 That gap on her resume doesn’t mean she wasn’t a great skater.
 But such is the status of winter sports that if you don’t win gold in the Olympics … well, that is far more likely to stick in the average fan’s head than those 14 world and national championships.
 It’s not fair, but it’s real.

-And we can only speculate at how often Team Kwan has allowed their minds to wander back to the 1998 and 2002 Olympics and wonder how gold slipped away.
+And we can only speculate at how often Team Kwan have allowed their minds to stray back to the 1998 and 2002 Olympics and wonder how gold slipped away.
 Twice.

 It probably doesn’t make for pleasant memories.